wavexx/python-bond/README.rst

   forgotten due to the blurring of the boundary.

-* Calling functions across the bridge is slow, also in Python, due to the serialization, but the execution speed of the functions themselves is *not affected*.
+* Calling functions across the bridge is slow, also in Python, due to the serialization.
+But the execution speed of the functions themselves is *not affected*.
 This might be perfectly reasonable if there are only occasional calls between languages, and/or the calls themselves take a significant fraction of time.